gavryushkin/curvatureNNI/JoMB_response.md

 > Page 3: It would be nice if the example in Fig. 2 shows all the three operations, that is also the swapping of the rank of two nodes.

-We have added all possible operation to Fig. 2.
+We have added all possible operations to Fig. 2.
+The caption now reads: "All possible moves performed on intervals I and J. Assuming that the length of every event interval is either 1 or 2, the outer trees are all possible neighbors in DtT of the tree in the middle obtained by moves performed on intervals I and J.  The trees on the right are obtained by moves performed on interval I and those on the left on J."

 > Page 4: The paragraph starting with "This hierarchy can be seen as a set of … " is not clear.
 Please give at least some intuition on what is a \tau-space.